RichardOtter/RichardOtter.github.io/index.md

 Title: Home - My Bare Minimum Site
 ---

-Last Updated: 2024-10-31
+Last Updated: 2024-11-20

 This site and its contents are a work in progress.

 ## Topics

 Many of these topics concern the RootsMagic Genealogy Project Management software.
-See the company's [Homepage](https://RootsMagic.com/RootsMagic).
+See the software publisher's [Homepage](https://RootsMagic.com/RootsMagic).

 Some of these links (e.g. Genealogy standard forms, RootsMagic database design docs and notes) point to GitHub.com files.
-[This](GitHub_fie_download.html) is a description for how to download a single file or a collection of files from Github without any knowledge of Git.
+[This](GitHub_fie_download.html) is a description of how to download a single file or a collection of files from Github without any knowledge of git.

 ### [RootsMagic Tips and Tricks](tips/RootsMagic_Tips_and_Tricks.html)<a name="Tips"></a>